FAQ's about the Delta-SVSU Nursing Partnership ADN to BSN Concurrent Program

 What is the Delta-SVSU nursing partnership that leads to a bachelor’s degree in nursing (BSN)?

-Beginning Fall 2014, Delta College will be partnering with Saginaw Valley State University to provide a concurrent program in which students in Delta’s ADN program may take classes toward their BSN at the same time.
+In Fall 2014, Delta College began partnering with Saginaw Valley State University to provide a concurrent program in which students in Delta’s ADN program may take classes toward their BSN at the same time.

 What are the advantages to participating in this program option?